dynamid/demo-mapreduce/README.md

-3 different versions of the map-reduce algorithm:
+# Demo's goal

+This project aims to present the docker and kubernetes technologies, with 3 implementations of a word-frequency counting algorithm.
+A simple dictionary-based counting python program and 2 MapReduce parallel, distributed algorithm implementations.

+# The 3 versions:

-* easy-mapreduce
+* 1-python/wordfreq.py

 Python code extracted from the second example.
   It simply uses a dictionnary and does a +1 on each word's entry.

+2 different versions of the MapReduce algorithm, both including a description of MapReduce:

-* MapReducePython
+* 2-docker/mapreduce.sh
 This is a forked/debugged version of https://github.com/sanjitk7/MapReducePython

-* simple-mapreduce
+* 3-k3s/mapreduce.sh
 This is a forked/debugged version of https://github.com/DigWing/simple-mapreduce